-The class requirements include brief reading summaries, scribe notes for 1 lecture, 4 labs, and a project.
-This is a PhD level course, and by the end of this class you should have a good understanding of efficient deep learning techniques, and be able to deploy AI applications on resource-constrained devices.
+The class requirements include five labs, and one final project.
+This is a PhD level course, and by the end of this class you should have a good understanding of efficient deep learning techniques, and be able to deploy large language models (LLMs) on your laptop.

 The grading breakdown is as follows:

 - 5 Labs (15% x 5)

 - Participation Bonus (4%)

 Note that this class does not have any tests or exams.

 There will be 5 labs over the course of the semester.

 - Lab2: Quantization

 - Lab3: Neural architecture search